szkertesz/crack-ti/questions/js.md

     ```

 ### What are global variables?
 When you declare a variable outside of any function, it is called a *global variable*, because it is available to any other code in the current document.
-When you declare a variable within a function, it is called a -, because it is available only within that function.
+When you declare a variable within a function, it is called a *local variable*, because it is available only within that function.
+(the global scope is the scope that contains, and is visible in all other scopes)

 ### What are the problems with global variables?
+- **Variable naming collisions** - If you're working on a team and both yourself and your co-worker use the same variable name on the global scope, the variable defined last will overwrite the initial variable.

+- **Security** - Specifically on the web, every user has access to the Window (or global) object.
+By putting variables on the global scope, you give any user the ability to see or change your variables.

+3) **Performance** - This is almost negligible, but it still exists.
+The way JavaScript variable lookups work is the JavaScript engine will do a lookup on the current scope the variable is being looked up in.
+If it can't find it, it will do a look up on the next parent scope.
+If it doesn't find it there, it will continue looking upward until it reaches the global object looking for that variable.
+If all of your variables are located on the global scope, the JavaScript engine will always have to go through every scope in order to finally reach the global scope to find the variable.

 ### What is NaN property?
 NaN - a value representing Not-A-Number, typically encountered when the result of an arithmetic operation cannot be expressed as a number
 - If NaN is involved in any mathematical operation, the result is also NaN.